AlexanderRicht/FredBrain/README.md

 print(analysis)
 ```

 Congratulations!
-You now have a LLM Powered Economist at your finger tips!
+You now have a LLM Powered Economist at your finger-tips!
 Who knows what the world will have in store for you two!
 ![img.png](img.png)
 ![img_1.png](img_1.png)